Future Watch 5: Home Monitoring

 C: We’re here already, and there are already organizations that provide care home monitoring.
 There’s a company called Nourish over in Dorset, they’re doing some great stuff with a home monitoring unit for the dementia community.
 It’s starting to build up a profile of information.
 I think we’re a good decade away from stuff that happens in the home, versus the conversation with your health care professionals, and I use the plural, not your doctor, it’s the professionals.
 A personal experience last year brought me in touch with the health care service, for someone that needs a lot of care and attention from different parts of the organisation, it’s a really inefficient beast.

-The check and balances of a system that’s geared up for a non-IT centric way of working which means that we’re incredibly wasteful in our time and allocation.
+The checks and balances of a system that’s geared up for a non-IT-centric way of working which means that we’re incredibly wasteful in our time and allocation.
 The talent shouldn’t be in a car going back to base, it should be sitting with a patient doing what they’re good at, which is patient care.

 Photo of a smartphone - Chris believes that it should be used to gather holistic data to monitor the health of it's owner